bkieselEducational/Oauth/README.md

        3. On the Credentials tab click the button “+CREATE CREDENTIALS” which will open a drop-down menu.
 Select “OAuth client ID”
       <img width="800" alt="to_credentials" src="https://github.com/bkieselEducational/Oauth/assets/131717897/79e0da02-46bb-429d-8ff7-4bd13e238f0f">
       <img width="447" alt="credentials_dropdown" src="https://github.com/bkieselEducational/Oauth/assets/131717897/3c87c985-1266-4244-bcaa-979764c65ea1">
        4. enter the application type “Web application” and a name for your app.
-Additionally set the Redirect URI at the bottom to your endpoint that will receive the code for exchange.
+Additionally set the Redirect URI at the bottom of the page to your endpoint that will receive the code for exchange.
 In our case: http://localhost:5000/callback.

       <img width="800" alt="client_credentials" src="https://github.com/bkieselEducational/Oauth/assets/131717897/87d7e1ea-9686-48ba-8b58-06ec6f735f0f">